Haze machine: Properties

 Haze can reveal beams of light from stage lighting instruments without obscuring the view of actors onstage.

 Unlike theatrical fog, which is typically intended to be dense and/or opaque, haze is generally very light and subtle.
 These properties allow a venue to be filled with haze prior to or during an event without creating an overtly distracting cloud.
 Haze typically has a substantially longer persistence ("hang time") than conventional theatrical fog.
 While conventional fog will hang in the air for several minutes, a haze effect filling the same volume of space can last upwards of an hour to several hours or more, depending on the size of the venue and the amount of ventilation.

-The fluid used in haze machines to generate the effects are either oil or water-based.
+The fluid used in haze machines to generate the effects is either oil or water-based.
 Most oil-based haze fluids use a mineral oil base, while water-based fluids use either a propylene glycol or glycerol base.
 Although both formulations of fluid are referred to as haze fluid, the different formulations are neither compatible nor interchangeable.
 Propylene glycol/water haze fluid is sometimes referred to as "water based haze" to avoid ambiguity.
 Describing the fluid as "glycol" might cause stagehands to use automotive antifreeze, which contains ethylene glycol, and unlike propylene glycol, must not be used for this purpose because of its toxicity.

 Technology

 Crackers

 Crackers (also known as "oil crackers") were first developed in the 1960s.
 The fluid is usually, though not always, refined mineral oil.
 Crackers work by use of a spray pump powered either by electricity or compressed CO_{2} passing through a dispersion head into a fluid reservoir.
 The compressed air aerosols the fluid, dispersing fine droplets.
-Because the haze is mechanically generated, this type of machine does not require any warm up time.
+Because the haze is mechanically generated, this type of machine does not require any warm-up time.

 Pump spray

 Pump spray haze machines use electricity or compressed CO_{2} to power a spray pump connected to a mixing valve, which draws in and atomizes the fluid.

-Pump hazers also includes machines which function in the same manner as a fog machine, pumping fluid into a heated chamber where it is vapourized to produce a cloud.
-Hazers which heat fluid to create an atmospheric effect only use mixtures of water and glycol or glycerine.
-Spray hazers which atomize fluid can use either a water-based or mineral oil fluid.
+Pump hazers also include machines which function in the same manner as a fog machine, pumping fluid into a heated chamber where it is vapourized to produce a cloud.
+Hazers, which heat fluid to create an atmospheric effect, only use mixtures of water and glycol or glycerine.
+Spray hazers, which atomize fluid, can use either a water-based or mineral oil fluid.

 Aerosol

 Smaller volumes of haze can also be generated from aerosol canisters containing mineral oil under pressure.
-Although to the density of haze generated and the volume of space that can be filled is significantly smaller than that of a haze machine, aerosol canisters have the advantages of portability, no requirements for electricity and finer control over the volume of haze generated.
+Although the density of haze generated and the volume of space that can be filled are significantly smaller than those of a haze machine, aerosol canisters have the advantages of portability, no requirements for electricity, and finer control over the volume of haze generated.